Entry-header image

 The benefits of mantra chanting for meditation and relaxation

-During the repetition of the mantra, the practitioner fixes his mind on a point, which in return improves concentration and mental focus.
-This can be especially useful in everyday life, where our focus is often discursive.
+By repeating the mantra, the practitioner focuses the mind on a point that improves concentration and mental focus.
+This can be particularly useful in everyday life where attention is often scattered.

 Chanting reduces stress and anxiety through its calming effect.
-Regular exercise helps balance the nervous system and reduce cortisol levels, which is the stress hormone.
+Regular practice helps balance the nervous system and reduce levels of cortisol, the stress hormone.

-The constant rhythm and vibration of chanting causes a state of relaxation that promotes physical and mental well-being.
-After chanting, people often feel calmer, more balanced and more energetic.
+The constant rhythm and vibration of chanting induces a state of relaxation that promotes physical and mental well-being.
+After chanting, people often feel calmer, more balanced and energetic.

 Scientific research and reports on the effects of mantras

-Many studies have proven that mantras have a positive effect on brain function, improving memory and cognitive function.
-During chanting, the activity of the prefrontal cortex increases, which develops a state, similar to meditation.
+Many studies have shown that chanting has positive effects on brain function, improving memory and cognitive function.
+Mantra chanting increases activity in the prefrontal cortex, which induces a state similar to meditation.

 Many practitioners report that mantra chanting have changed their lives, improving their mental health, emotional stability, and spiritual deepening.